 No - cash cannot be used at the time of crossing - there are no longer any toll booths.
 However, cash can be used at one of the PayPoints that are located in the local area.
 The nearest is just 300 yards away.

-How much is the fine if I forget to make a payment?
+How much is the fine if I forget to pay?

 This will include a charge of £60 plus the original toll charge.
 However, this can be cut to £30 plus your original toll if paid within 14 days of the date on the UTCN.